-Dr. Sun’s expertise is in the design and synthesis of imaging probes and therapeutic agents for various diseases.
-Funded by the National Institutes of Health, the Department of Defense, and the Cancer Prevention and Research Institute of Texas, his investigations focus on metabolic imaging with radioisotopomers and developing novel biocompatible scaffolds to enable multi-presentation of functionalities for detection and intervention of disease states; design and synthesis of bifunctional chelator scaffolds for imaging signal amplification; and preparation of targeted imaging probes for noninvasive assessment of pancreatic beta-cell mass and function.
+Dr. Sun’s expertise is in the design and synthesis of molecular imaging probes and therapeutic agents for various diseases.
+Funded by the National Institutes of Health, the Department of Defense, and the Cancer Prevention and Research Institute of Texas, his investigations focus on metabolic imaging with radioisotopomers and developing novel biocompatible scaffolds to enable multipresentation of molecular functionalities for detection and intervention of disease states.

 - Graduate School